Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 3.

 Your knowledge about tactics and strategy gives you an edge in combat, granting you the following benefits:

-You gain a pool of d6 equal to your proficiency bonus.
+* You gain a pool of d6 equal to your proficiency bonus.
-When you hit a creature with a weapon attack, and one of your allies is within 5ft of that creature, you can spend a number of d6, up to your Intelligence modifier and add them to the damage roll.
+* When you hit a creature with a weapon attack, and one of your allies is within 5ft of that creature, you can spend a number of d6, up to your Intelligence modifier and add them to the damage roll.
 You regain all expended dice when you finish a short or long rest.

 ### Tactical Genius

 **Prerequisite:** Level 9.

 You are great at giving “constructive criticism“ which mostly means shouting orders over the battlefield.
-You gain the following benefit:

-You can use an action to shout commands and advices over the battlefield.
+* You can use an action to shout commands and advices over the battlefield.
 For one minute all friendly creatures within 30ft of that can hear you can add a d4 to every attack roll and saving throw they make.
 While you use this feature, you can use reactions.
 Once you use this feature you can use it again until you finish a short rest.

 ### Warlord

 **Prerequisite:** Level 12.

 You became a master of combat tactics, granting you the following benefits:

-The range of your warlord feature increases to 60ft.
+* The range of your warlord feature increases to 60ft.
-Additionally, while you aren’t in close Combat, every creature benefiting from your Warlord feature, that you can see, gains Pact Tactics.
+* While you aren’t in close Combat, every creature benefiting from your Warlord feature, that you can see, gains Pack Tactics.

 ```
 ```

 \page
 <div class='pageNumber auto'></div>

 ## Human

 ### Adaptive Nature

-Your Human nature makes it easy for you to adapt to new situations, granting you the following benefit:
+Your Human nature makes it easy for you to adapt to new situations.

-Once during a long rest, you can change one skill proficiency of your choice as long as the new proficiency uses the same attribute.
+* Once during a long rest, you can change one skill proficiency of your choice as long as the new proficiency uses the same attribute.
 You can’t change expertise this way.
 For example, you can change a proficiency in Persuasion to Intimidation but not to Perception.

 ### Quick Learner

 **Prerequisite:** Level 3.

 You learn new things faster than other people.
-You gain the following benefit:

-Choose one of your Class Features, which has limited uses (minimum of 2) you gain one additional use of that feature (this doesn’t work on Spell slots).
+* Choose one of your Class Features, which has limited uses (minimum of 2) you gain one additional use of that feature (this doesn’t work on Spell slots).

 ### Master of Improvisation

 **Prerequisite:** Level 9.

 Improvising comes natural to you there is no situation you can’t solve by improving.
 You gain the following benefits:

-You gain proficiency with improvised weapons.
+* You gain proficiency with improvised weapons.
-If you use an item, you can do so as a bonus action (this includes non-spellcasting abilities of magic items).
+* If you use an item, you can do so as a bonus action (this includes non-spellcasting abilities of magic items).
-You can use an action to fashion a simple device from things you have at hand.
+* You can use an action to fashion a simple device from things you have at hand.
 This can include an improvised weapon, a small explosive, a trap or something else at the DMs discretion.

 ```
 ```

 \page
 <div class='pageNumber auto'></div>

 ## Kalashtar

 ### Dream Reader

 Your connection to the Plane of dreams makes it easy for you to read other people’s dreams.
 You gain the following benefit:

-While within 30ft of a sleeping creature you can read their dreams similar to the Detect Thoughts Spell.
+* While within 30ft of a sleeping creature you can read their dreams similar to the Detect Thoughts Spell.
 You automatically gain the benefits of this spell as if the target has failed its saving throw against the spell, but you can only read subconscious thoughts.

 ### Dream Walker

 **Prerequisite:** Level 9, Dream Reader.

 You gain the Ability to enter other creatures’ dreams like entering a room.
 You gain the following benefits:

-You learn the dream Spell and can cast it at will without expending a spell slot.
+* You learn the dream Spell and can cast it at will without expending a spell slot.
-If you are within 30ft of the sleeping creature the creature has disadvantage on its saving throw against this spell.
+* If you are within 30ft of the sleeping creature the creature has disadvantage on its saving throw against this spell.
 Wisdom is your spell casting ability for this spell.

 ### Spirit Release

 **Prerequisite:** Level 12.

 You have learned to release the Spirit bound within you.
 You gain the following benefits:

-As an action you can release your bound spirit, you choose the spirits appearance the spirit has the statistics of a Spirit.
+* As an action you can release your bound spirit, you choose the spirits appearance the spirit has the statistics of a Spirit.
 The Spirit is friendly to you and your companions.
 You can telepathically command the Spirit on your turn (no action required), if it don’t get any commands it acts on its own.
 You can release the spirit for a total number of hours equal to your Wisdom Modifier.
 Once you used all hours or the spirit drops to 0 hit points you can’t use this trait again until you finish a long rest.
-If the Spirit drops to 0 hit points you take 2d10 psychic damage.
+* If the Spirit drops to 0 hit points you take 2d10 psychic damage.
-While your spirit is released and within your telepathic range, you can see through your spirit's eyes and hear what it hears.
+* While your spirit is released and within your telepathic range, you can see through your spirit's eyes and hear what it hears.

 ```
 ```

 \page
 <div class='pageNumber auto'></div>

 ## Kenku

 ### Learning New Things

 Your curse causes you to learn new things fast.
 Granting you the following benefit:

-You can spend 5 hours a day for a total 30 Days to gain proficiency in one skill, tool, weapon or language of your choice.
+* You can spend 5 hours a day for a total 30 Days to gain proficiency in one skill, tool, weapon or language of your choice.

 ### Glide

 **Prerequisite:** Level 3.

 You maybe can’t fly but you learned a way to use your feathers to glide, granting you the following benefit:

-If you are on a ledge at least 10ft above the ground, you can use your feathers to glide.
+* If you are on a ledge at least 10ft above the ground, you can use your feathers to glide.
 Granting you a fly speed of 50ft, but you sink 10ft per turn until you touch the ground.
-You can use this feat to land safely after falling.
+* You can use this feat to land safely after falling.

 ### Embrace the Curse

 **Prerequisite:** Level 12.

 Were other members of your race sorrow over their lost abilities you embrace your new once, granting you the following benefits:

-Your adaptive nature gives you a bonus to all skills checks equal to halve your proficiency bonus (rounded down) this doesn’t stack with expertise or the bards Jack of All Trades feature.
+* Your adaptive nature gives you a bonus to all skills checks equal to halve your proficiency bonus (rounded down) this doesn’t stack with expertise or the bards Jack of All Trades feature.
-You gain one Class Feature from any class as long as you are meeting the required Level, if this class feature gives you multiple options to choose from, you only get one, and you get only the basic class feature.
+* You gain one Class Feature from any class as long as you are meeting the required Level, if this class feature gives you multiple options to choose from, you only get one, and you get only the basic class feature.
 For example, the Battle Master’s Combat Superiority would normally give you three maneuvers, you would only get one.
 Also, your superiority dice wouldn’t increase as you level up.

 ```
 ```

 \page
 <div class='pageNumber auto'></div>

 ## Kobold

 ### Better together

 You aren’t a solo fighter, but you are really good at working with outers.
 You gain the following benefits:

-While being within 5ft of an ally you can take the help action as a bonus action.
+* While being within 5ft of an ally you can take the help action as a bonus action.
-If you are frightened or paralyzed by an effect that allows a saving throw, you can repeat the save at the start of your turn to end the effect on yourself if you are within 30ft of an ally.
+* If you are frightened or paralyzed by an effect that allows a saving throw, you can repeat the save at the start of your turn to end the effect on yourself if you are within 30ft of an ally.

 ### Preparation is Key

 **Prerequisite:** Level 3.

 You love being prepared especially when it comes to combat.
-You gain the following benefit:

-You can spend a short rest to fashion one of the Items listed in the Kobold Inventor stat block under Weapon Invention.
+* You can spend a short rest to fashion one of the Items listed in the Kobold Inventor stat block under Weapon Invention.
 If the Item requires a saving throw the DC is equal to 8 + your Dexterity modifier + your Proficiency bonus.
 You can never have more created items than your proficiency bonus.

 ### Blessing of Tiamat

 **Prerequisite:** Level 12.

-Tiamat’s smile falls upon you granting you the following
+Tiamat’s smile falls upon you granting you the following benefits:
-benefits:

-You sprout small leathery wings granting you a fly speed equal to your walking speed.
+* You sprout small leathery wings granting you a fly speed equal to your walking speed.
-You lose sunlight sensitivity.
+* You lose sunlight sensitivity.
-You gain one of the following damage resistances: Acid, Cold, Fire, Lightning or Poison.
+* You gain one of the following damage resistances: Acid, Cold, Fire, Lightning or Poison.

 ```
 ```

 \page
 <div class='pageNumber auto'></div>

 ## Lizardfolk

 ### Cold Hearted

 Your normal nature makes it harder for others to manipulate you.
-You gain the following benefit:

-You have advantage on saving throws against becoming charmed or frightened.
+* You have advantage on saving throws against becoming charmed or frightened.

 ### Release the Beast

 **Prerequisite:** Level 3.

 You learn how to hurl yourself into a feral frenzy, setting normal thoughts aside and let your bestial instincts take over.
 You gain the following benefits:

-You can use your bonus action to enter this frenzy, which holds for 1 minute or until you end it as a bonus action.
+* You can use your bonus action to enter this frenzy, which holds for 1 minute or until you end it as a bonus action.
-While in this frenzy you must use your Hungry Jaws ability every turn if you can (you ignore the normal limit on this feature while in the frenzy).
+* While in this frenzy you must use your Hungry Jaws ability every turn if you can (you ignore the normal limit on this feature while in the frenzy).
 Once you use this feature you can’t use it again until you finish a long rest.
-While in your frenzy you produce poisonous saliva causing your bite to deal an extra 1d6 poison damage on a hit.
+* While in your frenzy you produce poisonous saliva causing your bite to deal an extra 1d6 poison damage on a hit.

 ### Chameleon Scales

 **Prerequisite:** Level 6, no other Scales feat.

 You have learned to change the colors of your skin to match the environment.
-You gain the following benefit.

-While you are not wearing armor, you gain advantage on Dexterity (Stealth) checks, and other creatures have disadvantage on Wisdom (Perception) checks that rely on sight to spot you.
+* While you are not wearing armor, you gain advantage on Dexterity (Stealth) checks, and other creatures have disadvantage on Wisdom (Perception) checks that rely on sight to spot you.

 ### Thorny Scales

 **Prerequisite:** Level 6, no other Scales feat.

 Your Scales became spiky over the course of your adventures, you gain the following benefits:

-You can use the grapple action as a bonus action.
+* You can use the grapple action as a bonus action.
-A creature you are grappling takes 1d4 + your Strength modifier piercing damage at the start of each of its turns.
+* A creature you are grappling takes 1d4 + your Strength modifier piercing damage at the start of each of its turns.
-When a creature hits you with an unarmed strike it takes 1d4 piercing damage.
+* When a creature hits you with an unarmed strike or natural weapon it takes 1d4 piercing damage.

 ### Armadillo Scales

 **Prerequisite:** Level 6, no other Scales feat.

 Your scales became junky and hard over the course of your adventures.
 You gain the following benefits:

-Your natural AC changes to 15 + your Dexterity modifier.
+* Your natural AC changes to 15 + your Dexterity modifier.
-As an Action you can roll yourself into a ball granting you a bonus of 3 to your AC.
+* As an Action you can roll yourself into a ball granting you a bonus of 3 to your AC.
 While rolled together you can’t use any other actions than unfolding yourself.
-Additionally, if you are on a hill or other falling surface you can roll it down like a wheel gaining a movement speed of 50ft.
+Additionally, if you are on a hill or other slanted surface you can roll it down like a wheel gaining a movement speed of 50ft.
 You can try to attack someone while rolling make a melee weapon attack using your Strength modifier + your Proficiency bonus.
-If you hit the creature takes damage equal to your Strength modifier plus 1d6 for every 10ft you spend rolling before impacting the creature, you take half as much damage.
+If you hit the creature takes damage equal to your Strength modifier plus 1d6 for every 10ft you spent rolling before impacting the creature, you take half as much damage.

 ```
 ```

 \page
 <div class='pageNumber auto'></div>

 ## Loxodon